exasol/pyexasol/doc/user_guide/encryption.rst

 Encryption
 ==========

-Similar to other Exasol connectors, PyEXASOL is capable of using TLS cryptographic protocol.
+Similar to other Exasol connectors, PyExasol is capable of using TLS cryptographic protocol.

 Exasol published a few articles describing the details: